muksmuks/rl/docs/_posts/2022-05-14-what-is-reinforcement-learning.md

 (Image Courtesy - https://www.youtube.com/watch?v=CKgxMu1oMOg)

-A toddler is sitting on the floor (it’s his current state),  takes an action - tries to stand up, and gets a reward after this.
+A toddler is sitting on the floor (it’s her current state),  takes an action - tries to stand up, and gets a reward after this.
 That is reinforcement learning in three words.

-The toddler does not know how to walk but he learns by trial and error.
+The toddler does not know how to walk but she learns by trial and error.
 An environment gives feedback such as pain, when she falls down, or a hug from a loving mother, when she takes a step.
 Does this sound familiar?
 Yeah, it’s what many people know as positive and negative reinforcement or in more general way operant conditioning.
 We also apply it when we teach a dog to bark or to roll, for example.

 Reinforcement Learning is just a computational approach of learning from action.
 RL is a type of Machine Learning where an agent learns how to behave in an environment by performing actions and seeing the results.